Sudan's Bashir says will quit in 2020 if re-elected president

 “Since April 1, 2013, there are no political prisoners in Sudan,” he said.
 Many opposition groups boycotted the dialogue sessions.

-Bashir said Western powers had labeled him a dictator because they were disturbed by his stance against interventions in Muslim countries.
+Bashir said Western powers had labelled him a dictator because they were disturbed by his stance against interventions in Muslim countries.

 “I‘m used to it.
 I‘m considered a dictator, a war criminal and genocidal, but how many dictators allow 120 political parties to exist?”